mmistakes/jekyll-theme-hpstr/theme-setup/index.md

 ├── _config.yml                     # Jekyll options
 ├── about/                          # about page
 ├── posts/                          # all posts
-├── tags/                           # all posts grouped by tag └── index.html                      # home page with pagination
+├── authors/                        # all posts grouped by author ├── tags/                           # all posts grouped by tag └── index.html                      # home page with pagination
 {% endhighlight %}